Stamp Making Machine

 Warm up the UV stamp making machine by switching on for 1 minute while preparing the components.

 Open the clamp by pushing one corner to the side.
 Assemble the components, the sachet with “imagepac” reading side up.
 The sachet is on top of the negative.
-If exposing for A8 or A9 size then a mask will be between the sachet and negative to block out excess light.
+If exposing for A8 size then a mask will be between the sachet and negative to block out excess light.
 Close the clamp and press down firmly in the middle to level out the sachet.

 Slide the clamp into the UV stamp maker with the 6 sec label facing upwards and expose for 6 sec.
 Then take out the clamp turn it over and re-insert inside the UV stamp maker with the 100 sec label facing upwards and expose for 1 min 40 sec.
 After 100 sec switch off the stamp maker.